dylanmpeck/Beat-Virus/README.md

 ![alt-text](https://github.com/dylanmpeck/Beat-Virus/blob/master/ReadmeImages/Tunnel.gif)
 ![alt-text](https://github.com/dylanmpeck/Beat-Virus/blob/master/ReadmeImages/Ball.gif)
+___
 ## Gameplay
 At this stage of the game, the gameplay code is fairly simple.
 Enemy sphere spawning is handled with an object pool, so I only create a handful at the beginning of play and destroy at the end of a session.
+After every two beats (quarter notes) of the song, my spawner class makes a decision of what to spawn.
+Currently its spawn choices are nothing, one random colored ball placed in one of four lanes, two balls of both colors placed in two separate lanes, or a different sphere type which the player must drag.
+The weights of what the spawner is most likely to choose are affected by the amplitude of the music.
+On lower amplitudes, it's more likely to throw nothing while on higher amplitudes its more likely to spawn more.

 The explosion effect with minispheres is done by applying force to a large amount of preloaded spheres that are activated when a sphere is shot, reset to original position after a set time, and then deactivated again.

 The bulk of the controls/XR functionality is done with Mixed Reality Toolkit and Open XR components.
 While developing this game, I had the opportunity to try it out on a HoloLens 2, so I wanted all the code and controls to function on both a Windows Immersive VR Headset and the HoloLens 2.
 So, in most cases, I use MRTK's [pointer interface](https://microsoft.github.io/MixedRealityToolkit-Unity/api/Microsoft.MixedReality.Toolkit.Input.IMixedRealityPointerHandler.html) and [manipulation handler](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/README_ManipulationHandler.html) component because they automatically worked well enough with both devices.
 But, when I was scripting my own logic, I would check for hands using Microsoft's [HandJointUtils](https://microsoft.github.io/MixedRealityToolkit-Unity/api/Microsoft.MixedReality.Toolkit.Input.HandJointUtils.html) first and then use controllers from the proper [XR Node](https://docs.unity3d.com/ScriptReference/XR.XRNode.html).
-Here's some sample code of me spawning projectile particles when you shoot in the right hand or controller.
+Here's some sample code of me spawning projectile particles when you shoot in the correct hand or controller.

 ![alt-text](https://github.com/dylanmpeck/Beat-Virus/blob/master/ReadmeImages/HandsAndControllers.png)

+The score system is calculated based off the bpm of the song playing.
+The player will get a percentage of how many points the enemy sphere is worth based off how precise he or she shot it to the beat.
+If the player clicked close enough to the beat within a certain error margin, a combo multiplier to the previous points will rise up to x8.
+Missing a beat causes the combo to drop.